Rufus For Real

 These French dip sliders store and reheat beautifully, making them great for leftovers or prep-ahead meals.

-• Freeze the beef — The cooked shredded beef freezes very well.
-Let it cool completely, then freeze with some of the au jus for up to 3 months.
-Thaw and reheat before assembling fresh sliders.
+• Freeze the beef only: Shredded beef freezes well with a little au jus for up to 3 months.

 You Asked, I Answered